kermitt2/entity-fishing/doc/build.rst

         - https://s3.eu-central-1.amazonaws.com/storagescienceminer/NERD/0.0.3-embeddings/db-it.osx.zip (2.0 GB)

-NOTE: If you are migrating from version 0.0.2 you can only download additional part with embeddings (they can be unpacked directly under the ``data/db/`` directory):
+NOTE: We recommand to reinstall the above updated full resources, but if you are migrating from version 0.0.2 and you're in a hurry, you can only download additional part with embeddings (they can be unpacked directly under the ``data/db/`` directory):
     **Linux**

         - https://s3.eu-central-1.amazonaws.com/storagescienceminer/NERD/0.0.3-embeddings/embeddings/db-en.zip (2.9 GB)